 - Statements made by other individual in control of the item;

 - The way the item is displayed for sale;

 - Advertising materials that accompany the item explaining its use as drug paraphernalia; and

 - Information on legitimate uses of the item for the consumption of tobacco products.

-For any charge of Possession of Drug Paraphernalia in Hernando County, Citris County, Pasco County, or Sumter County, then contact an experienced criminal defense attorney at Ashley M. Aulls, P.A..
+For any charge of Possession of Drug Paraphernalia in Hernando County, Citris County, Pasco County, or Sumter County, then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
 Call (352) 593-4115 to discuss your arrest for possession of drug paraphernalia in Brooksville, Inverness, New Port Richey, Dade City or Bushnell, FL.